bingomanatee/wonderlandlabs-monorepo/packages/forest/README.md

 // output --- {tree: 'sales', key: '2016/01/01', val: {sales: 10000, returns: 50}}
 ```

-note - while setting _any_ branch will automaticlally append a new branch to the end of top, calling `get(key)` on
+note - while setting _any_ $branch will automaticlally append a new $branch to the end of top, calling `get(key)` on
-a branch will only look at its own values and any in previous branches - it won't look forward for values.
+a $branch will only look at its own values and any in previous branches - it won't look forward for values.

 ## TMI (1) Referntial integrity